Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 I mean, you can.

-If you wanna, if you want to uh, you know, get a little bit of extra like incentives, like I did have a job in there.
+If you want to, you know, get a little bit of extra like incentives.

-I had to actually have a laundry job.
+I had actually had a laundry job.

-Plus, it looks good when you go to try to get early release and things like that, and it puts a little bit of money in your pocket because some people don't have people that put money on their books.
+And it puts a little bit of money in your pocket because some people don't have people that put money on their books.

-You know, you have guys that are in there locked behind them walls, and they're constantly thinking about the outside world.
+You know, you have guys that are in there locked behind them walls and they're constantly thinking about the outside world.

 You can't control any of those things, dude.